xpnteam/xpnet/README.md

 1. Provide excellent performance: it should be possible to write plugins in C# that don't kill your framerate.
 2. Provide an idiomatic .NET programming environment: that means classes, events and properties, where doing so does not conflict too badly with #1.
-3. Don't stray too far from X-Plane core concepts: meaning #2 only goes so far, so the X-Plane API documentation is a decent guide to the concepts neeed to write a plugin for X-Plane in C#.
+3. Don't stray too far from X-Plane core concepts: meaning #2 only goes so far, so the X-Plane API documentation is a decent guide to the concepts needed to write a plugin for X-Plane in C#.
 4. Be cross-platform: X-Plane works on Windows, macOS and Linux, so your plugins should too.

 XPNet is an attempt to create a .NET plugin environment for X-Plane that strikes a reasonable